fspacheco/robot-program/RoboDK/lab-Python-RoboDK.md

 Loop for i in range(2, num_tiles+1):
     Paste Pick 1 in the reference frame
     Change the name to Pick_i
-    Move Pick_i in the correct axis with transl
+    Modify Pick_i in the correct axis with transl
 ```

-Try to do by yourself.
+Try to do by yourself using [this template](template-loop-pick-v3.py).
 If you don't find a solution, [here is one](partial-solution-v3.py).

 Then, do a similar process for the approach positions.